ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-home.md

 # How do I run queries on my FeatureBase database using Python?

 The FeatureBase Python Client Library provides client classes that can:
-* Connect to a FeatureBase Cloud or Community database
+* connect to a FeatureBase Cloud or Community database
-* Run SQL queries on your database
+* run SQL queries on your database
-* Output results
+* output results

 ## Before you begin